-21. Contingency
+23. Contingency

-During the year ended December 31, 2010, the Company's subsidiary Omagh Minerals Limited received a payment demand from Her Majesty's Revenue and Customs in the amount of \$530,651 (GBP 304,290) in connection with an aggregate levy arising from the removal of waste rock from the mine site during 2008 and early 2009.
+During the year ended December 31, 2010, the Company's subsidiary Omagh received a payment demand from Her Majesty's Revenue and Customs ("HMRC") in the amount of \$522,588 (GBP 304,290) in connection with an aggregate levy arising from the removal of waste rock from the mine site during 2008 and early 2009.
 Omagh Minerals believed this claim to be without merit.
-An appeal was lodged with the tax Tribunals Service and the hearing started at the beginning of March 2017 and following a number of adjournments was completed in August 2018.
-Subsequent to December 31, 2018, the Tax Tribunals Service issued their judgement dismissing the appeal by Omagh in respect of the assessments.
-A provision has now been included in the consolidated financial statements in respect of the Aggregates Levy plus interest and penalty and been accounted for as aggregates levy expense in the consolidated statement of loss.
+An appeal was lodged with the Tax Tribunals Service and the hearing started at the beginning of March 2017 and following a number of adjournments was completed in August 2018.
+During the year ended December 31, 2019, the Tax Tribunals Service issued their judgement dismissing the appeal by Omagh in respect of the assessments.
+A provision has now been included in the consolidated financial statements in respect of the aggregates levy plus interest and penalty.

-There is a contingent liability in respect of potential additional interest and penalty which may be applied in respect of an Aggregates Levy dispute.
-Omagh Minerals Limited is unable to make a reliable estimate of the amount of the potential additional penalty and interest that mat be applied by HMRC.
+There is a contingent liability in respect of potential additional interest which may be applied in respect of the aggregates levy dispute.
+Omagh Minerals Limited is unable to make a reliable estimate of the amount of the potential additional interest that may be applied by HMRC.

-22. Supplement Schedule of Non-Cash Transactions
+24. Supplement Schedule of Non-Cash Transactions

-Year Ended

-December 31,
+Year Ended December 31,

-2018 2017
+2019 2018

-Shares issued to settle due to related parties (note 15(b)(v)) \$ 862,500 \$ -
+Shares issued to settle accounts payable and other liabilities (note 16(b)(iii)) \$ - \$ 862,500

-23. Events After the Reporting Period
+25. Event After the Reporting Period